condensation_graph

 Edge property map with the optional edge weights.

-If provided, the sum of each property map in this list for each vertex in the condensed graph will be computed and returned.
+If provided, the sum of each property map in this list for each vertex or edge in the condensed graph will be computed and returned.

 parallel_edgesbool (optional, default: False)